 When you start dropshipping, you may have to spend a little money on a business license or tax ID.
 This varies from case to case, so it’ll be up to you to determine what paperwork you have to file.

 It also depends on how you structure your company.
 For instance, setting yourself up as an S Corp or an LLC has some major tax benefits, especially if your dropshipping store is pulling in a regular and substantial income.

 However, you’ll have to determine what kind of business license or tax paperwork you need to file, so it would be good business sense to take some time and look into what setup suits you best.

 If you want to learn everything you have to know about business licenses and tax ID numbers, make sure you check out our blog post Do You Need A Business License to Sell on Shopify?

 Although it focuses on Shopify stores, all the information applies to any dropshipping store that you create.

 III) Choose A Dropshipping Supplier Or Wholesaler

 The costs listed above all have to do with actually setting up your online store.
 But we haven’t covered an important part of this business model: paying a dropshipping supplier.
 Besides, how can you start dropshipping without a dropshipping supplier?
 You won’t have any inventory to sell, let alone to ship to customers!

-- Per order fee – The supplier applies a surcharge to every order made, usually ranging from $2 to $10.
-This fee structure may be beneficial to you if you have a store with a low volume of sales, but if you plan on running a successful store than these fees add up and can bite into your profit margin.
-Additionally, suppliers who claim that they “have no membership fee” or are “free” are actually using some variation of this system.
+- Per-order fee – The supplier applies a surcharge to every order made, usually ranging from $2 to $10.
+If you have a low volume of sales, then this fee structure may be beneficial to you.
+However, if you plan on running a successful store, then these fees add up and can eventually eat into your profit margin.

 - One-time setup fee – This is essentially a single membership fee, although most highly regarded suppliers do not usually use this system.
 Furthermore, it can be quite expensive; the cheapest suppliers start at several hundred dollars.